 The East and West Village are two of the city’s most sought-after neighborhoods and for a good reason.
 With outstanding amenities, beautiful housing opportunities and rich history, these two areas embody classic New York charm.

 The West Village is arguably New York’s most desired neighborhood over the past few years.
-The average sales price per square foot lands at $2,393 SF with a median price of $3.23 million and average monthly rental cost at $3,810, pricing reflective of the demand for real estate in this neighborhood.
+The average sales price per square foot lands at $2,393 SF with a median price of $3.23 million.
+The average monthly rental cost at $3,810, pricing reflective of the demand for real estate in this neighborhood.
 New high-end condominium developments and stunning, classic brownstones are both sought-after options in the area, with co-ops and apartments available as well.
 With charming architecture, picturesque streets and a quiet, residential feeling, the West Village will surely feel like a home.

 The East Village, on the other hand, has a much more eclectic vibe that the West.
-Traditionally thought of as an artist’s haven, the East Village’s historical grunge, and diverse history shine through.
+Traditionally thought of as an artist’s haven, the East Village’s old grunge, and diverse history shine through.
 Hip and in-demand define the East Village.
 Here, the sales price per square foot comes in at $1,577 SF with the median price falling to $1.93 million and an average rental cost of $2,725 per month.
-Competative prices make the east a more affordable alternative to the West Village.
+Competitive prices make the east a more affordable alternative to the West Village.

-Scattered throughout the East Village is a plethora of small parks including Tompkins Square Park and Stuyvesant Square where residents can enjoy time outdoors and go for a leisurely stroll.
+Scattered throughout the East Village is a plethora of small parks including Tompkins Square Park and Stuyvesant Square where residents can enjoy time outdoors and go for a stroll.
 The streets—especially on St. Marks and in Alphabet City—are lined with restaurants carrying various cuisine, dives and upscale establishments alike.
 Though the West Village has a nightlife scene, one thrives in the East Village making it a weekend destination for young people across the greater New York area.